 Alternatively, using the input of the amplifier as the x axis, and the output as the y and adjusting the respective amplitudes, a perfectly behaved amplifier will give a straight line at 45°, cross-over distortion appears as a kink in the middle (positive-going for class AB, negative for class B).
 Adjust the bias setting (R3) for minimum distortion at progressively higher output levels and higher frequencies.
 Clipping, if desired, and the effects of filters and tone controls can also be displayed, some very interesting results being obtained from some very well-known makes!

 It was cross-over distortion that distinguished, in sonic terms, early solid-state designs from their thermionic equivalents.
-This was described as "the transistor sound" — a quality of sharpness and crispness that, allegedly, makes valves sound muddy by comparison.
+This was described as "the transistor sound" a quality of sharpness and crispness that, allegedly, makes valves sound muddy by comparison.
 Interestingly, it has been noted by the author, and others, that cross-over and other types of distortion become audible at the same time they become visible on a 'scope.
+The Equin amplifier (elektor, May '76) articles gave a good discussion on overcoming crossover distortion in a quasi-complementary class B output stage and are recommended.

 Typically, in a conventional Darlington circuit, the output base resistors are 100R, the quiescent current 50mA and driver current about 6mA.
 At room temperature the Vbe of the output devices will be about 0V55 and that of the drivers 0V65.